A community governance review looks at the whole or part of an area to consider:

 - The grouping or de-grouping of parishes

 The law allows us to use a review to assess and make changes to community governance within our area.
-There is guidance about carrying out a community governance review on the government's website.
+The government's website has guidance about carrying out a community governance review.

 The review makes sure that local governance is effective and convenient, and that it reflects the identities and interests of local communities.